NE1000: NE2000

 The NE2000, using the 16-bit ISA bus of the PC AT followed in 1988.
 It uses thin Ethernet; the second ("B") revision added an Attachment Unit Interface (AUI) port to support a transceiver, and later models NE1000T and NE2000T added built-in 10BASE-T support.

 With the launch of the NE1000 and NE2000, Novell took two significant steps.

 The first was a program under which other vendors were invited to manufacture the cards with no royalty as "NE1000-compatible" cards.
-Vendors were required to submit their cards to Novell for certification which focused on whether the standard Novell driver worked with the card.
+Vendors were required to submit their cards to Novell for certification, which focused on whether the standard Novell driver worked with the card.
 Interested manufacturers were given a complete package of manufacturing documentation to allow them to start building NE1000/2000 compatible cards without having to do any design work.
 The primary intent of this program was to drive down the cost of network hardware to promote the adoption of PC networking.

-The second innovation taken, primarily to deal with internal management issues, was to allow Novell's distributors to buy the cards directly from its manufacturer, Eagle, a contract manufacturing subsidiary of Anthem Technologies, the industrial distributor which provided the components for the NE1000/2000.
+The second innovation taken, primarily to deal with internal management issues, was to allow Novell's distributors to buy the cards directly from its manufacturer, Eagle, a contract manufacturing subsidiary of Anthem Technologies, the industrial distributor that provided the components for the NE1000/2000.
 Novell received a royalty on each card, but was no longer involved in scheduling and ordering manufacturing.

 In order to remain competitive with Novell's bargain-price cards, 3Com and other vendors were forced to cut the pricing of their entry-level network cards, contributing greatly to the networking boom of the 1990s.
-To a lesser extent, it is arguable that the success of the NE1000/2000 cards helped to tip the scale of the "LAN wars" in favor of Ethernet (championed by 3Com) over Token Ring (championed by IBM), though its main impact was to significantly lower the cost of PC networks.
+To a lesser extent, it is arguable that the success of the NE1000/2000 cards helped to tip the scales of the "LAN wars" in favor of Ethernet (championed by 3Com) over Token Ring (championed by IBM), though its main impact was to significantly lower the cost of PC networks.

-In 2003 National Semiconductor ceased manufacturing of the 8390 chip.
+In 2003 National Semiconductor ceased manufacturing the 8390 chip.